leonard-waters/jenkins-pipeline/README.md

 # DFS Pipeline Library

-This git repository contains a library of reusable [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) steps and functions that can be used in your Jenkinsfile to help improve your Continuous Integration and Continuous Delivery pipeline.
+This repository contains a library of reusable [Jenkins Pipeline](https://jenkins.io/doc/book/pipeline/) steps and functions that can be used in your Jenkinsfile to help improve your Continuous Integration and Continuous Delivery pipeline.

 ## How to use this library